 In the Beginning

 1. Use looping slides.
 Once your audience tunes in, how do you make sure they are entertained and feel involved even before the talk starts?
-A series of looping slides is the best way to welcome virtual audiences to your webinars.
+The best way is with a series of looping slides.

-Looping slides are a great way to convey important information and keep attendees entertained while they’re waiting for your presentation to begin.
+Using looping slides is a great way to convey important information and keep attendees entertained while they're waiting for your presentation to begin.

 These slides should communicate: